openstack-archive/fuel-plugin-lma-collector/doc/user/source/configuration.rst

 Plugin configuration
 --------------------

-To configure your plugin, you need to follow the folling steps:
+To configure your plugin, you need to follow these steps:

 1. `Create a new environment <http://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#launch-wizard-to-create-new-environment>`_ with the Fuel web user interface.